 - Accept a line from the input source into the input buffer, set >IN to zero, and interpret. - Display the implementation-defined system prompt if in interpretation state, all processing has been completed, and no ambiguous condition exists.

 See: 3.4 The Forth text interpreter.

-6.1.2060 R> "r-from" CORE
+6.1.2060 R> "r-from" CORE Interpretation: Interpretation semantics for this word are undefined.

-Execution: (--x)(R:x--)
+Execution: $(--x)(\mathbf{R}:x--)$

 Move x from the return stack to the data stack.